AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     }
     ```

-2. The following sample code shows how to query details of the NAT gateway:
+2. The following sample code shows how to query the details about the NAT gateway:

     ```
     from aliyunsdkcore.client import AcsClient